arinze-edeh/cloud-infrastructure-devops-labs/azure/ storage/public-blob-storage-deployment/README.md

 - Result: Storage account and public blob container deployed successfully.

 - Access: Files in the container can be accessed anonymously via the container URL.

-- Next Steps: Use this container as the central repository for publicly accessible data during the migration process.